JonmarCorpuz/SecondBrain/Technology Solution - Firewall.md

 * Less effective at identifying and blocking certain types of threats
 * Lack the ability to perform advanced security functions (Ex: *Packet inspection*, *Deep packet inspection*, *etc.*)

-## Stateful Firewall
+## Stateful Inspection Firewall

-A stateful firewall is a type of firewall that keeps track of the state of active connections passing through it
+A stateful inspection firewall is a type of firewall that keeps track of the state of active connections passing through it

 * Operates at the Network layer of the OSI model (Layer 3) and is seen as a routed hop
 * Monitors the state of active connections and makes decisions about allowing or blocking traffic based on the context of those connections (Ex: *Source IP address*, *Destination IP address*, *Source port number*, *Destination port number*, *etc.*)